Is modern mindfulness a corporate scam? This management professor thinks so

 Modern meditation heavily focuses on mindfulness, the idea of being present in the moment.
 But it’s also ditched its Buddhist roots—which promoted community, service, and altruism.
 This stripped-down, secularized version makes the once-religious ritual far more accessible for most Americans.
 It also proves potentially problematic.

 In his new book, McMindfulness: How Mindfulness Became the New Capitalist Spirituality, author Ron Purser traces how a countercultural, antiestablishment practice morphed into a lucrative industry and capitalist productivity tool.
-A management professor for over 30 years, Pearson argues that the overwhelming marketing message pushed by the meditation industry might not be good for our mental health—that a “harmless” solo activity based on calming our emotions might better help corporate entities.
+A management professor for over 30 years, Purser argues that the overwhelming marketing message pushed by the meditation industry might not be good for our mental health—that a “harmless” solo activity based on calming our emotions might better help corporate entities.
 In fact, what we call mindfulness might actually be more about social control and self-pacification in some cases.

 “There’s a lot of money to be made by telling people that they’re responsible for their own problems,” says Purser.